 Data proves that a professional photo will get clicks

 “Recent studies have shown that adding a photo to your LinkedIn profile makes you 36 times more likely to get noticed.
-Humans are naturally curious and having a photo on your page is likely to promote a click into your profile, which then opens it up for further review.
+Humans are naturally curious and having a photo on your page is likely to promote a click to your profile, which then opens it up for further review.”
+While we wouldn’t recommend adding a photo to a traditional CV, the rules are different with social media.
+A photo can make your profile feel more legitimate and warm headhunters to you as a person.

 "Adding a photo to your LinkedIn profile makes you 36 times more likely to get noticed..."